LunarG/gfxreconstruct/tools/convert/README.md

 }
 ```

-Following the header is an annotation block containing metadata about the capture.
+Following the header there may be an annotation block containing metadata about the capture.

 ```json
 {